Leverage Your Planned Giving Legacy Society

 Number One: Tell Stories

 Your donors’ stories helps other donors understand the impact this type of gift can have.
 When you share their stories through email, newsletter, and direct mail, your prospects see that it’s possible for “ordinary people” to make a big impact on your mission.

 - show appreciation

 - explain the benefits of a planned gift

 - highlight different gift types

 Number Two: Thank Donors

-If you’re wondering how you can make donors *feel* good about their connection to your organization, the secret is your Legacy Society.
-You can effectively steward members of your Legacy Society, and one of the easiest ways to do it is through an authentic thank you or a thank-you campaign that acknowledges donors and makes them feel appreciated and valued.
+Gratitude feels great.
+If you’re wondering how you can make donors *feel* warm emotions, such as connection, appreciation, and being valued, good, when they think about their gift to your organization, the secret is your Legacy Society.
+When you effectively steward members of your Legacy Society, they become part of your team.
+They’ll work to make you successful by finding prospects for you.
+Start with authentic thank you or a thank-you campaign and make sure you follow up with your note and thank them personally.